 Old Asbestos Insulation is Still Dangerous

 Asbestos insulation came in all types from a variety of manufacturers with a number of intended uses.
-While asbestos insulation materials were phased out by the end of the 1970s, there is unmarked asbestos insulation in older homes and buildings that has not been disturbed since installation.
+While asbestos insulation materials were phased out by the end of the 1970s, there is unmarked asbestos insulation in older homes and buildings that have not been disturbed since installation.
 For insulators, plumbers or anyone that maintains hi-temperature equipment, there is a high risk for asbestos exposure during insulation maintenance and removal, especially if old insulation is not marked as containing asbestos.

-Examples of Asbestos Use in High Temperature Insulation
+Examples of Asbestos Use in High-Temperature Insulation

 Due to the variety of requirements for insulation and ductwork, it should be assumed that insulation contains asbestos until tests prove otherwise.